The Lean Change Agent

 for an Executive Sponsor Change Agent

-Any high-level executive with vision and drive can be a Change Agent
+Any high-level leader with vision and drive can be a Change Agent

 The Change Agent should ideally have executive-level control